addff/2310-ITT440/10% Individual Assignment/MOHD HAMIZAN/README.md

-### Editor/EDI
+# Editor/EDI

-1. What is Jupyter
+## 1. What is Jupyter
-Jupyter is an open-source project that provides an interactive environment for programming in several languages, including Python, R, and Julia.
-The core component of Jupyter is the Jupyter Notebook, a web application that allows users to create and share documents containing live code, equations, visualizations, and narrative text.

-The Jupyter Notebook supports various programming languages via kernels, which are language-specific execution environments.
-Each kernel allows the Jupyter Notebook to execute code written in that language.

-2. Description
-Jupyter Notebook runs in a web browser and can be installed locally on your machine, typically through the Anaconda distribution or by installing Jupyter directly via Python's package manager (pip or conda).
-It can also be used in cloud environments or provided as a service by various platforms.

-Additionally, JupyterLab is an evolution of the Jupyter Notebook, providing an improved interface with additional functionalities, offering a more comprehensive and extensible environment compared to the traditional Jupyter Notebook.
+The Jupyter Notebook is an open-source web application that allows users to create and share documents that contain live code, equations, visualizations, and narrative text.
+It provides an interactive computational environment, supporting various programming languages like Python, R, Julia, and more.
+Users can create and work on documents called "notebooks" through a web browser.
+Notebooks consist of cells, which can contain code (executable by a kernel associated with the notebook) or text written in Markdown format.
+This setup allows for a combination of live code, visualizations, and explanations in a single document, making it an excellent tool for data analysis, research, and educational purposes.

-3. Significance
+## 2. Significance

 i.
 Jupyter provides an interactive platform where users can write, execute, and
-		modify code in a step-by-step manner. ii.
+		modify code in a step-by-step manner.

+ii.
 Jupyter supports various programming languages through its kernel system.
-		Some of the languages supported by Jupyter is Python, R code, Julia, JavaScript, Scala code,  C++, Ruby, Haskell, Go, and more. iii.
-Creation of documents combining live code, visualizations, and explanatory text, making it easier to explore data, create graphs, and explain findings all in one place. iv		A useful educational tool for teaching coding, data science and other computational concepts due to its interactive and explanatory nature.
+		Some of the languages supported by Jupyter is Python, R code, Julia, JavaScript, Scala code,  C++, Ruby, Haskell, Go, and more.

+iii.
+Creation of documents combining live code, visualizations, and explanatory text,
+		making it easier to explore data, create graphs, and explain findings all in one place.

+iv		A useful educational tool for teaching coding, data science and other computational
+		concepts due to its interactive and explanatory nature.

-DEMO :
+### DEMO :